davdma/davdma.github.io/_posts/2025-07-29-Learning-Git.md

 {% include figure.liquid loading="eager" path="assets/img/gitblog.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}

 <div class="caption">
     Notice that once bugFix has already been rebased onto main, rebasing main onto bugFix simply forwards the HEAD.
-At step 3,the main branch has all the changes from bugFix integrated with cleaner commit history than a merge.
+At step 3, the main branch has all the changes from bugFix integrated with cleaner commit history than a merge.
 </div>

 ---